EV Charger Red Light Flashing: Causes & Easy Fixes

 EV Charger Red Light Staying On (Not Blinking)

-If the red light stays on continuously, it usually indicates:
+If the red light on your EV charger stays on it usually means:

-• Dust or moisture in the charging socket
+• There is dust or moisture in the charging socket

-Cleaning the charging gun and socket carefully can sometimes fix the issue instantly.
+You can try cleaning the charging gun and socket carefully to fix the issue right away.

 What to Do If EV Charger Red Light Stays On

-Make sure the socket and plug are completely dry
+1. Make sure the socket and plug are completely dry.

-If the red light remains on, stop using the charger and contact service support.
+If the red light is still on stop using the charger and contact service support.

 Is It Safe to Charge an EV When the Red Light Is On?

-If the red light is flashing or stays on, charging should not continue.
-The charger has detected a safety issue, and ignoring it may damage your EV or charger.
+If the red light is flashing or stays on you should not charge your EV.
+The charger has detected a safety issue.
+Ignoring it may damage your EV or charger.

 Leave a Comment